cdklabs/cdk-skylight/README.md

 ### EKS Nodes

-This stack take the PersistentStorage stack as input and creates the EKS cluster with permissions to operate EKS clusters.
+This stack takes the PersistentStorage stack as input and creates the EKS cluster with permissions to operate EKS clusters.

 ```typescript
 const myNodes = new WindowsEKSNodes( // Creates AutoScaling group for Windows Support